nnaemyx/xandeum/README.md

 ## Usage

+1. **Connect Wallet**: Click "Connect Wallet" in the top right or on the landing screen to access the dashboard
-1. **View Dashboard**: The main page displays an overview of all pNodes with key statistics
+2. **View Dashboard**: The main page displays an overview of all pNodes with key statistics
-2. **Search pNodes**: Use the search bar to filter pNodes by pubkey, ID, or region
+3. **Search pNodes**: Use the search bar to filter pNodes by pubkey, ID, or region
-3. **Filter by Status**: Use the status dropdown to filter by online/offline/syncing
+4. **Filter by Status**: Use the status dropdown to filter by online/offline/syncing
-4. **Sort Data**: Click column headers to sort the table
+5. **Sort Data**: Click column headers to sort the table
+6. **Export Data**: Click "Export CSV" to download the current pNode list
-5. **View Charts**: Scroll down to see storage distribution charts
+7. **View Charts**: Scroll down to see storage distribution charts
-6. **Refresh Data**: Click the "Refresh" button or wait for auto-refresh (30 seconds)
+8. **Refresh Data**: Click the "Refresh" button or wait for auto-refresh (30 seconds)

 ## Features in Detail